simonlovesyou/cling/README.md

 yarn install
 ```

-Then, to bootstrap all packages run:
+Then, to bootstrap all packages, run:
 ```
 yarn bootstrap
 ```

+Happy hacking!